sklarfox/hotel-booking/README.md

 Try adding a couple other rooms!

-Once you have some rooms added to the database, it is time to make a booking!
+Once you have some rooms added to the database, it is time to make a booking.
 Navigate to 'Book A Room' in the nav bar.

 By default, this page will show the available rooms today, for one night.
 You should see all the rooms you've added on the Rooms page.